dragonee/php-silverplate/README.md

 it via the `example.com/text/` address.
 - nested directories are also supported.
 - single `404.php` file for your convenience.
+- HTML5 Boilerplate v4.0.2 - you can go straight to the business.

 ## Usage